As pandemic ebbs, an old fear is new again: mass shootings

 MORE GUN OWNERS, AND DIFFERENT

-More than 21 million people completed a background check to buy a gun last year, shattering all previous records, and a survey found that 40% identified as new gun owners — many of whom belong to demographics not normally associated with firearms, according to the National Shooting Sports Foundation, a firearm industry trade association.
-Purchases of guns by Black Americans increased 58% over 2019 and sales to Hispanics went up 46%, the group says.
+More than 21 million people completed a background check to buy a gun last year, shattering all previous records, and a survey found that 40 percent identified as new gun owners — many of whom belong to demographics not normally associated with firearms, according to the National Shooting Sports Foundation, a firearm industry trade association.
+Purchases of guns by Black Americans increased 58 percent over 2019 and sales to Hispanics went up 46 percent, the group says.

 Gun advocates tie this increase to pandemic anxiety and a loss of faith in the ability of police officers and government institutions at all levels to keep the public safe amid what at first was a little-understood, invisible menace.
 The eruption of sustained racial injustice protests after the police killing of George Floyd and calls to reduce police funding also contributed to more interest in firearms.